 8.7.5.1 Devices tested according to Fig. 4 or Fig. 5

-Switch on the device and adjust the blower (Fig. 4) or suction device (Fig. 5) until the plastics bag neither inflates nor deflates, i.e. zero back pressure.
+Switch on the device and adjust the blower (Fig. 4) or suction device (Fig. 5) until the plastics bag neither inflates nor deflates, that is, zero back pressure.

 The micromanometer should indicate zero pressure but observation of the plastics bag is often a more precise method of monitoring the pressure within such a flexible enclosure.